biaslab/biaslab-hugo/content/research/starter-guide.md

 - For more information on the specific PGM style that we use (Forney-style Factor Graphs), please see [this lecture](https://www.youtube.com/watch?v=Fv2YbVg9Frc&t=31) by Frederico Wadehn or these papers: [Sascha Korl dissertation, 2005](http://e-collection.library.ethz.ch/eserv/eth:28176/eth-28176-02.pdf) and [Loeliger et al., 2007](http://www.isiweb.ee.ethz.ch/papers/docu/aloe-jdau-juhu-skor-2007-1.pdf).

-- If you want to see how we have used factor graphs in one of our projects, here is a [recent MSc thesis](https://www.dropbox.com/s/znir6dfzfgnmn3g/Duijkers%20-%202014%20MSc%20Thesis%20-%20A%20Factor%20Graph%20Approach%20to%20Hearing%20Loss%20Compensation.pdf?dl=0) from one of my graduate students.
+- If you want to see how we have used factor graphs in one of our projects, here is a [recent PhD thesis](https://research.tue.nl/en/publications/automated-design-of-bayesian-signal-processing-algorithms) from one of our team members.
 No need to read this in detail, but it is an example of what we do.

 - You could also get started in Julia if you like.
 See the ['learning' site at julialang.org](http://julialang.org/learning/) .
 You can get started to program in julia e.g. at [JuliaBox](https://www.juliabox.com/), or you can [install Julia yourself](http://julialang.org/).